Novak Djokovic: 2015: Career-best season: three majors, six Masters, and ATP Finals title

-Djokovic had the chance to complete the Career Golden Masters at the Cincinnati Masters but lost the final to Federer.
-He would complete the feat in later years.
-At the US Open, Djokovic reached his sixth final, beating Federer in four sets to win his third Grand Slam of the year and tenth overall, becoming only the fifth man in the Open Era with double-digit Grand Slam titles.
+Djokovic had the chance to become the first man in history to complete Career Golden Masters in Cincinnati, but he lost the final to Federer (Djokovic would accomplish the feat in later years).
+At the US Open, Djokovic reached the final for the sixth time in his career, achieving the feat of reaching all four Grand Slam finals in a single calendar year.
+In the final, he faced Federer once again, defeating him in four sets to win his third Grand Slam title of the year and his tenth major overall.